joshika39/elte-studies/README.md

-# College code-space
+# College `code-space`

-A collection of my studies at ELTE
+A collection of my studies at ELTE BSc.

 # ⚠️  Caution ⚠️

 Be aware of the plagiarism detection when using my sources.
-They mostly meant for inspiration not or copy.
+They mostly meant for inspiration not for copy.